Intermodal entanglement in a quantum optical model of HHG due to the back-action on the driving field: Introduction

 In order to answer this question, we turn to a recently introduced effective model for HHG \cite{PhysRevA.109.053717}, which considers both the driving field and the harmonics as quantized objects, while making minimal assumptions about the material target.
 Such an approach allows for providing a qualitative answer to this question by presenting approximate, analytical results.
 We show that in a consistent treatment of the dynamics, incorporating the depletion of the excitation mode results in a natural deviation from the coherent-state product ansatz, and entanglement within the harmonics.
 We use our results to qualitatively interpret the experimental results in \cite{PRXQuantum.5.040319}.
 In some respect we reinforce the results in Ref.~\cite{SPRJLTL21}, that is, we show that entanglement appear as a result of the depletion in the driving field, without conditioning, and without using heuristic assumptions.
 While serving as a justification for the approach in \cite{SPRJLTL21}, our results can also be used to delineate its validity.
 In our effective model, the depletion in the driving field mode is incorporated exactly.
 Our approach is, in some sense, complementary to the research direction in which the quantum dynamics of materials is to be considered in an exact manner \cite{PhysRevX.15.011023,11111222}.

 Our paper is organized as follows: In section \ref{mod}, we introduce an effective quantum optical model, along with the assumptions implicit within it.
 In section \ref{dynequssec}, we present the dynamical equations for the quantum state of the electromagnetic field.
 Analytical results obtained through a perturbative approach are given in section \ref{analyticalresults}.
 The interpretation of these results, applied to both an idealized perturbative and nonperturbative setup, as well as a qualitative fitting of parameters to experimental data has been given in Sec.~\ref{interpretation}.
+A discussion of the limitations of our model, and of relevant experimental considerations is given in Sec.~\ref{discussoutlook}.
 A summary of our work is presented in Sec.~\ref{conclusion}.